EmbeddedSystemClass/Motor_Driver_Board/README.md

 * Use half-bridge driver(IR2103) to drive MOSFETs(IRFR1205) with internal set deadtime to reduce the complex of core board driver algorithm.
 * Current sensor(ACS712) measures the current draw of each motor.
 Then the comparator(LM339) compares the output voltage signal with reference voltage to detect overcurrent scenarios.
-* Motor driver uses modular design.
+* Motor driver boards uses modular design.
 One Half-bridge module handles one motor for easier fault identification and quick replacement.

 The photos of the motor driver board are shown below as references.